sagiahrac/llm-d-kv-cache-manager/docs/README.md

-# KVCache Manager
+# KVCache

 ## Overview

-The KVCache-Manager is designed to connect high-level serving-stack goals with concrete system capabilities through a layered objective structure:
+The KVCache libraries are designed to connect high-level serving-stack goals with concrete system capabilities through a layered objective structure:

 - **Improve user experience**